ChrisWiegman/chriswiegman.com/content/posts/2015-12-09-wordcamp-us-thats-a-wrap.md

 ### It’s Still About The Community

 Of course whether it was the hallway track during the day, a session I attended or a dinner with some good people it was still the community more than anything else that made WordCamp worth it.
 Sure it’s neat to hear the latest and greatest first but that doesn’t make for a winning conference.
 Instead it’s knowing that, unlike nearly every other conference I’ve attended, pretty much everyone at WordCamp US is awesome and worth some great conversation.
 No one is trying to sell me their start-up and no one is just hanging out to get drunk or party.
-The community is instead their to learn&nbsp;and to really network and that is a great change of pace.
+The community is instead their to learn and to really network and that is a great change of pace.

 ### It Was the Perfect Opportunity

 Finally, if I can say nothing else about WordCamp US this year I can say that it was the perfect opportunity to improve myself at my craft with some wonderful people and I’m truly grateful I got to be a part of it.

-Of course I didn’t just attend, I also had the honor of doing some teaching with my own full session on Extending WP-CLI (<a href="http://slides.chriswiegman.com/wcus15/#/" target="_blank" rel="noopener noreferrer">you can check out the slides if your interested</a>).
+Of course I didn’t just attend, I also had the honor of doing some teaching with my own full session on Extending WP-CLI ([you can check out the slides if your interested](http://slides.chriswiegman.com/wcus15/#/)).

 So it is safe to say that putting together the learning, the networking, the teaching and the community, WordCamp US was pretty much the perfect WordCamp.